Robot-Specific Blocks#

 Settings

-set drive heading - Manually sets the rover’s heading value.
+set drive heading - Changes the VR Rover’s current heading to a new heading.

 Values

-drive is done? - Returns whether the drivetrain is no longer moving.
+drive is done - Reports whether the VR Rover is finished moving.

-drive is moving? - Returns whether the drivetrain is currently moving.
+drive is moving - Reports whether the VR Rover is moving.

-drive heading - Returns the drivetrain’s current heading in degrees.
+drive heading - Reports the VR Rover’s current heading from 0 to 359.99 degrees.

 Actions - Interact with the rover’s resources, enemies, and built-in AI systems.